 … because such technological inventions and advancements threatened the profits of big businesses, even though such things would greatly increase the quality of life of of everyone world wide.

 Profit before the environment or the people.
 Profit no matter what the cost.
 That is the motto for capitalism and monetary systems.
 There are so many more examples of abuses caused by Capitalism, but that is enough for now to give you a picture.

 Now, with this discussion I am going to assume a few things just to give Capitalism’s advocates the benefit of the doubt.
 Let’s assume that everything in my posts regarding the Two Party System, Electoral Reform, and the 28th and 29th Amendments are enacted, and also that laws are passed so that:

 - the Maximum Income Disparity is set from the horrific 347 times which we have now down to 10 times like Japan

 - progressive taxation is implemented such that the Marginal Tax Rate is set to 99%.

 - Hell, lets even throw in Universal Basic Income just to really make this nation great again.

 This all is an amazing situation, I mean like a really dreamlike situation for the people as far as capitalism in America is concerned.

-With that being assumed, it honestly does not matter what reforms we enact, it will always only be temporary.
+Even with all of that being assumed, it honestly does not matter what reforms we enact, they will always only be temporary.
 Republicans, Corporations, and the Rich will always work towards undermining and destroying whatever reforms are enacted because they worship greed, power, and the cancer of the “Free” Market which is anything but free.